 Whilst all the compositions below are original creations, I feel that all creation is a synthesis of past and present experience.
 For an individual to take credit for any creation is a silly notion, notwithstanding copyright notices!
 Whilst my compositions may be unique, they nevertheless represent syntheses of my experiences and interactions with a particular set of people, circumstances and social environments at a particular time and place.
 I have long maintained -- and I continue to maintain -- that there is nothing truly new under our sun.

-Some of the background noise ('influences') that contributed to this collection of music, in no particular order, include: Charlie Parker, Wolfgang A. Mozart, Bruce Henderson, Joseph Haydn, Kim Salmon, 1968, Led Zeppelin, Mar Bucknell, Jesse Dean, Bryce Moore, CPA, Sir Charles Court, Bootleg, Bu Wilson, Social Security, Gough Whitlam, The End of Prehistory, Fremantle Agriculture, Vietnam, Bob Hawke, Hungerford's Diseases of Livestock, Karl Marx, WA Child Welfare Dept, Freedom Collective, Janette Weaver, Jo Stevens, Glenn Miller, Bootleg, America's Cup, Dave Bower, Jethro Tull, and the JFSH Music Room.
+Some of the background noise ('influences') that contributed to this collection of music, in no particular order, include: Charlie Parker, Wolfgang A. Mozart, Bruce Henderson, Joseph Haydn, Kim Salmon, 1968, Led Zeppelin, Mar Bucknell, Jesse Dean, Bryce Moore, CPA, Sir Charles Court, Bootleg, Bu Wilson, Social Security, Gough Whitlam, The End of Prehistory, Fremantle Agriculture, Vietnam, Bob Hawke, Emma Dodderall, Hungerford's Diseases of Livestock, Karl Marx, WA Child Welfare Dept, Freedom Collective, Janette Weaver, Jo Stevens, Glenn Miller, America's Cup, Dave Bowers, Jethro Tull, and the JFSH Music Room.

-The background photo was taken by Bu Wilson in Occussi-Ambeno in August 2000, not long after a militia rampage had depopulated the entire enclave.
+The photo above was taken by Bu Wilson in Occussi-Ambeno in August 2000, not long after a militia rampage had depopulated the entire enclave.
 The airship seen coming in to land is a Zeppelin NT LZ N07 with a capacity for 12 passengers and two crew.

 Solo Acoustic Guitar and Voice.Composed and Performed by Gary Dean.